agi-merge/waggle-dance/README.md

 - `./apps/nextjs/src`: Next.js app source code.
 - `./apps/nextjs/pages/api`: Next.js API routes.
 - `./packages/chain/src`: Model chain business logic and backend services.

-Contribute and help
+## Contribute and help

 To help the project you can:

-Upvote the Reddit post about LocalAI.

-Hacker news post - help us out by voting if you like this project.
+- [insert HN, indiehackers, twitter, gh, discord, sponsor].

-If you have technological skills and want to contribute to development, have a look at the open issues.
+- If you have technological skills and want to contribute to development, have a look at the open issues.
 If you are new you can have a look at the good-first-issue and help-wanted labels.

-If you don't have technological skills you can still help improving documentation or add examples or share your user-stories with our community, any help and contribution is welcome!
+- If you don't have technological skills you can still help improving documentation or add examples or share your user-stories with our community, any help and contribution is welcome!

 ## 🏃 How to Run